This is an updated version of the original article written by David Kaye in 2018.

 With his team doing most of the tattoos, he’s broken down his studio.
 The extended space houses Saigon Ink’s nine other house artists like Ans Pham (black and grey, old-school line tattoos), BonBon (neo-traditional, black and grey, and watercolor styles), Phuc Dang (mandalas and geometric patterns), and Jerry (fantasy- and Japanese-style sleeves and large body tattoos).

-Self-taught tattoo artist Hoang Trung, better known now as Chun Hack, is building a reputation for his delicate black line and dot work.
+Self-taught tattoo artist Hoang Trung, better known now as Chun Hack, has built a reputation for his delicate black line and dot work.
 He first came to our attention when we learned he did two of Floralpunk founder Julia Doan’s tattoos.
-“That’s how I first heard of Vietcetera too,” he smiles from his studio’s sofa.
+“That’s how I first heard of Vietcetera, too,” he smiles from his studio’s sofa.
 He’s also done tattoos for local icons like stylist Kelbin Lei.

 Just like his tattoos, Chun Hack’s studio has lots of quirky hand-drawn images, like the sign pointing to the front door that reads “crying room,” and there’s also a cool wall sign that spells out his name in red neon too.